adeskills/Nova-Health-Center/README.md

 Project Objectives

-The aim of this project is to leverage patient health records to develop a machine learning model that predicts an individual’s risk of developing diabetes.
+The aim of this project is to leverage anonymous patient health records to develop a machine learning model that predicts an individual’s risk of developing diabetes.

 The solution will: